socialrss/socialrss/README.md

 The versioning process for this specification is still not well defined.
 This is a major task and it will be tracked with [issue #5](https://github.com/socialrss/socialrss/issues/5).

+## Automated testing

+This project containts a Python script (`test_schema.py`) to test the XML Schema agains sample XML Snippets.
+For more information on automated testing roadmap and open issues for this project, check the issues with the label [`auto-test`](https://github.com/socialrss/socialrss/labels/auto-tests).

 ## Contributing to Social RSS